nxy7/blog/content/posts/How I reduced CI rust tests duration 3,5 times with caching and Nix!.md

 ```

 # Test script
 As I've mentioned above I'm running tests from scripts locally and invoking scripts files in CI.
 Here's how my current ci_tests.nu script file looks like.
-You  might not be fammiliar with nushell (it's a shell but also a scripting language) but I'm sure you can get the general idea.
+You might not be familiar with nushell (it's a shell but also a scripting language) but I'm sure you can get the general idea.

 ```nushell
 #!/usr/bin/env nu